C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 > DA hypothesis proposed that the positive symptoms of schizophrenia are due to an excess of DA signaling in the striatal and/or mesolimbic areas of the brain[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R3).
 In contrast, negative symptoms are thought to be related to deficits in prefrontal cortical DA signaling, likely through D1receptors[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R4),[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R5)

+> The observation that ADHD represents a dopamine-deficient state could explain why treatments that increase dopamine levels in the nucleus accumbens, such as amphetamine and methylphenidate, improve symptoms, at least acutely.[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3598008/#R3) However, based on the increasing evidence for D2 receptor desensitization/downregulation as a mechanism underlying ADHD, one might expect these drugs to have an enhanced potential to cause addiction

 # A neurobiological primer